-Your absentee request form MUST include an ID number -- either your Iowa driver’s license (or non-operator ID) number, or the 4-digit PIN on the new voter ID card.
-This requirement is suspended.
+(1) Your absentee request form MUST include an ID number -- EITHER your Iowa driver’s license (or non-operator ID) number, OR the 4-digit PIN on the new voter ID card.

 (3) Absentee voting can begin no more than 29 days prior to the election.

 (4) The deadline to request a mailed ballot is 10 days prior to the election (Saturday, October 24 by 5:00 pm).

 NOTE: The request must be received in the Auditor’s Office by 5 p.m. on the final day.

-Satellite voting is in-person absentee voting at a location other than the Auditor’s Office.
+Satellite Voting: Satellite voting is in-person absentee voting at a location other than the Administration Building.
 Absentee voting rules apply.
-The schedule for satellite voting opportunities will be released once it is finalized.
+Satellite voting schedule.

 The first day that ballots will be mailed is Monday, Oct.
-5. The last day that ballots will be mailed is Saturday, Oct.
+5. The last day to request a mailed ballot is Saturday, Oct.
 24. The ballot request must be received in the Auditor’s Office by 5 p.m that day.
 On the request form, mark "General" under type of election, or fill in the election date (11/03/2020) in the proper area.

 By Mail.
 A return envelope is provided with pre-paid postage.
 The return envelope must be postmarked no later than Monday, Nov.
 2, and received in the Auditor’s Office by Monday, Nov.
 9.

 In Person.
 You may deliver your ballot to the Auditor’s Office up until 9 p.m. on Election Day (Tuesday, Nov.
 3).
 For contact-free return, please use the official absentee ballot drop box located in front of the Administration Building.
 Completed ballots may not be dropped off or used at polling locations.
 You may also return your mailed ballot to any satellite voting location.